Iran government denies plans to treble gasoline price

 On Saturday, a parliamentary committee rejected its plans for the second stage of subsidy reform.

-Critics have accused Ahmadinejad of pushing through a programme of wasteful public spending that has caused soaring inflation and of using the reforms for his own political gain.
+Critics have accused Ahmadinejad of pushing through a program of wasteful public spending that has caused soaring inflation and of using the reforms for his own political gain.

 In contrast, the policy has been hailed by Iran’s most powerful authority, Ayatollah Ali Khamenei, as an important means of distributing welfare in a more balanced way.